uwalakab/registry-keys/chrome-pdf-default-reader-using-msedge-pdf-icon/README.md

 Of course your choice of icon file is governed by the file path on [this line in the registry file.](HKCR-HKLM-for-ChromePDF.reg#L17)

-In this example the icon number 13 from the `msedge.exe` file is being used.
+In this example, the icon number 13 embedded in the `msedge.exe` file is being used.